mikeevmm/jfc/README.md

 <your favourite editor> $(jfc config)
 ```

+Running `jfc clean` will clean your configuration and article database.
+A copy
+of the old files is kept with a `.old` extension, so that these can be recovered.

 ### Parameters

  * `span` The timeframe of publication dates to aggregate, in days, and